nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L1 - The Java Persistence Ecosystem.md

 The reference implementation of JPA is EclipseLink, but **the most popular implementation is the Hibernate ORM** (Object Relational Mapping) framework.

-The next persistence solution we’ll look at is the Spring Data JPA project.

 **Spring Data JPA**